AllenZ05/AllenZ05/README.md

 I develop and test firmware for the vehicle using C, and create and execute HIL tests with Python

 I have done a few projects recently, including: :hammer_and_wrench:
 - A movie project using Vue, JS, HTML/CSS, Axios, and Postman, integrating data from the TMDB API.
+Uses Firebase for Backend: User Authentication, Hosting, and Firestore Database
 - Python games using Pygame and Python
 - Minesweeper game using C++
 - A Fall Detection Device for the elderly, using a STM32, C/C++, an MPU6050 accelerometer+gyroscope, and a GSM Module